Maltese Dog Logo

 What ancient dogs are related to the Maltese?

-What other names was the Maltese called throughout history?
+What other names was the Maltese dog called throughout history?

 "Melitae Dog"